-Chances are big that when you are a travelling surfer, you’ve not only seen many beautiful surf spots, you’ve also seen many ugly hospitals.
+Chances are big that when you are a traveling surfer, you’ve not only seen many beautiful surf spots (check my list of 10 intermediate-friendly surf spots here), you’ve also seen many ugly hospitals.
 We get hurt a lot.
-We endure fin cuts, reef cuts, abrasions, concussions, ear infections and many more injuries and illnesses in our endless search to get our next fix.
+We endure fin cuts, reef cuts, abrasions, concussions, ear infections, and many more injuries and illnesses in our endless search to get our next fix.

 A common problem, not only for surfers, are outer ear infections (Otitis Externa).
 Especially in warm climates where fungi love to get it on, they multiply like there’s no tomorrow in your outer ear canal.